marcos-theanalyst/marcos-theanalyst/README.md

 I'm passionate about turning data into insights that make a difference.
 From dashboards to storytelling, I work across tools like **Excel**, **Power BI**, **Tableau**, **SQL**, and **Python**.

+🎯 I'm actively looking for opportunities as a **Junior Data Analyst**, and I'm eager to contribute to data-driven decision-making in real-world environments.

 Let's connect!